 As allegations against Ferguson began to surface, they created enough of an outcry from the public that Ferguson eventually stepped down as host of the morning show last October.
 He said in a statement that he was energized to move forward and defend himself against the claims made about his behavior.

 At Lubin Austermuehle, we help clients navigate the complex laws and emotionally charged pathways to a court victory or settlement in slander and libel cases, as well as a vast range of other disputes from class action suits to breach of contract.
 We serve clients throughout Chicagoland from Waukegan, to Skokie and beyond.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally at 630-333-0333.
 Take advantage of our FREE consultation, where we can discuss your specific needs and wishes and our ability to meet them.